larsonjj/generator-yeogurt/docs/old-dashboard.md

-## This documentation is for the old dashbaord from v0.4.x versions of this generator
+## This documentation is for the old dashboard from v0.4.x versions of this generator

 ## Dynamic Dashboard
 Here is what the dashboard looks like:<br>